dhval/sample-ws-security-wss4j/README.md

 This is a working example of creating a SOAP service with X509 Token profile to sign the request using digital signatures.

-Spring WSS supports two implementations of WS-Security:[WSS4J][wss4j] and [XWSS][xwss], using [ClientInterceptor][client-interceptor]:
+Spring WSS supports two implementations of WS-Security:[WSS4J][wss4j] and [XWSS][xwss], using [ClientInterceptor][client-interceptor] class.
 - Wss4jSecurityInterceptor.
 - XwsSecurityInterceptor.

 To make this sample as minimalist as possible I am using [WSS4j][wss4j] which is more portable, additionally other details like trustsstore, SAML [assertions][signed-custom-saml-assertion], encryption, JAXB XML are omitted.
 Still this could serve as a complete demo.
-For customizing see [options][wss4j-config].
+For customizing see; [wss4j-config][wss4j-config].

 Signature [Identifier][signature-identifiers]/ Profiles
 ```